Crowdfunding vs. Peer-to-Peer Lending: Which Funding Option Will Work Better for You?

-In crowdfunding, what you owe your backers will depend on whether you choose rewards or equity crowdfunding.
+In crowdfunding, what you owe your backers will depend on whether you choose rewards or equity-based crowdfunding.

 With rewards crowdfunding, you will, of course, have to give backers the rewards you promised.
 Platforms like Kickstarter make it easy to give backers updates while they’re waiting for these rewards, since the delivery process can sometimes take quite a while (like, say, you’re manufacturing a board game or shooting a movie).